titastransport/GustiLogistics/README.md

 ![alt text](/sample_images/ProductsIndexPage.png "Products List")

-Two spreadsheet uploaders enable updates to the database on their end via.
+Two spreadsheet uploaders enable updates to the database on the client's end.
 Links to them can be seen at the bottom-left of the above image.
 The uploaded sheet is available as an argument in the [params hash](https://gorails.com/episodes/the-params-hash), which I then parse.

 ![alt text](/sample_images/FileUploader.png "File Uploader")